 Love chicken and dumplings but don’t have a lot of time?
 These pressure cooker chicken and dumplings are quick, easy, and delicious!

 This post may contain affiliate links for your convenience.
+If you make a purchase, this site may earn a small commission at no additional cost to you, which helps to offset the cost of running this site.
 You can read my full disclosure policy here.

 I have a lot of memories of eating at Cracker Barrel.
 When I was growing up, my grandma would often take my sister and I to the beach for a few days.
 Cracker Barrel was one of our “old standby” restaurants.